 David Cicero, PhD

-The goal of my research is to understand the mechanisms involved in the development of psychosis and to use that understanding to improve our ability to predict and prevent future psychosis.
-Most social-cognitive models of psychosis have included two specific components: Aberrant salience (i.e., the unusual or incorrect assignment of significance or importance to stimuli, which is thought to be associated with dopamine dysregulation; Kapur, 2003) and self-processing (i.e., the way in which an individual processes information related to the self).
+Second, my research aims to understand the mechanisms of psychosis risk.
+Most social-cognitive models of psychosis have included two specific components: Aberrant salience (i.e., the unusual or incorrect assignment of significance or importance to stimuli, which is thought to be associated with dopamine dysregulation) and self-processing (i.e., the way in which an individual processes information related to the self).
 My work related to the mechanisms of psychosis has focused on (a) examining the relations among aberrant salience, self-relevant information processing and psychotic symptoms and (b) understanding the role of self-relevant information processing in common social cognitive deficits in schizophrenia.

 Aaron M. Neis